 - In 1987, there was a U.S.-produced series called Hello Kitty's Furry Tale Theater, with Sanrio's eponymous character and her friends parodying fairy tales, and even popular movies.
 One episode featured a parody of Star Wars, complete with Tuxedo Sam (who played the Luke Skywalker character) and Catnip (who played the Darth Vader character) having a lightsaber fight (which also happens in the Title Sequence).
 The episode "Paws of the Round Table" had all the swords, including Excalibur, replaced with lightsabers.

 - In the Justice League Unlimited episode "The Once and Future Thing" Part II, One of the Jokerz gang working for the time travelling villain Chronos, uses a double-bladed red lightsaber as a weapon.
 May count as a possible Actor Allusion when you consider the voice actor for The Joker in the prequel series.

 - Kat wields one in the Kid vs. Kat episode "Play N'Ice".

-- Seen a couple of times on Adventures Of The Galaxy Rangers, mostly among space pirates and other low-level thugs.
+- Seen a couple of times on Adventures of the Galaxy Rangers, mostly among space pirates and other low-level thugs.

-- In an episode of Avatar The Last Airbender, Aang says that what he needs to complete his Scary Impractical Armor ensemble is a "wind sword."
+- In an episode of Avatar: The Last Airbender, Aang says that what he needs to complete his Scary Impractical Armor ensemble is a "wind sword."

 What's a wind sword?
 Aang: